jarecoo/practice/notes.md

 # Moral Paradigm & How I Should Live My Life
 ## Beliefs
-* Meaning and Purpose are Central to Happiness
+* Meaning and Purpose are Central to Happiness and Peace of Mind
     * Individually Created
     * Derived from a strong sense of who you are (developed from self-love)
     * Derived from the notion that your time is finite, and your part in nature
-* Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
+* Purposeful, Mindful Engagement in the Present Moment is Central to Happiness and Peace of Mind
-* An Internal Locus of Control is Central to Happiness
+* An Internal Locus of Control is Central to Happiness and Peace of Mind
     * You only Control your Thoughts, Attitudes, and Outlook
     * Self Love is a really good way to begin to develop internal control
     * State of mind dictates happiness, not circumstances